Iteo/audoma/docs/usage.rst

 | In `drf`, it's possible to define `filterset_fields` and `filterset_class`.
 | By default, `drf-spectacular`` supports `django-filters`.
 Which are being documented.
-| Audoma has been tested with the default DRFs filter backend and `DjangoFilterBackend`.
+| Audoma has been tested with the default DRFs filter backend and `django_filters.rest_framework.DjangoFilterBackend`.
-| For more accurate documentation, we recommend using `DjangoFilterBackend` as the default one.
+| For more accurate documentation, we recommend using `django_filters.rest_framework.DjangoFilterBackend` as the default one.
-| Filters and search fields are being documented out of the box automatically.
+| Filters and search fields are being documented out of the box.

 | Example: